After Tooth Removal

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 Care should be taken to avoid biting your lip or tongue as you could bite it and not feel the sensation.
 Please call the office to make a follow-up appointment.

 - If a large upper molar or upper impacted wisdom tooth is removed, it is important that the sinus cavities are not disturbed during healing.
-We recommend that you avoid blowing your nose for 1 week and use Afrin nasal spray, 2 puffs in the nostril on the side of surgery twice a day for 1 week after surgery.
+We recommend that you avoid blowing your nose for 1 week and use Afrin nasal spray as needed.

 - A slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.